WordPress/openverse/documentation/meta/incidents/index.md

 We can use our discretion in making these decisions, and if we find that the distribution of Lead responsibilities is inequitably distributed we can consider formal processes for finding them.

-## MSR and Incident Management

-MSR runners should be the de facto lead of any incidents that occur during their rotation.
-They should also, as part of their MSR duties, check in on any open incidents to make sure:

-- Action items are delegated, scheduled, and on track
-- All required incident documentation is completed
-- All closed incidents have had postmortems, or have one scheduled

-The key here is for the MSR to **delegate and direct**; not to necessarily execute the work themselves.

 ## Runbooks